Senior Companion Care in Calgary

-Stimulation through games, readings, or purposeful conversations.
-This is particularly important for older adults with cognitive decline to maintain their current knowledge and build new connections in their brains to remain independent longer.
+We’ll support intellectual wellness through readings, purposeful conversations, and games.
+This stimulation is particularly important for seniors with cognitive decline to maintain current knowledge and build new brain connections to remain independent longer.

-Activities that reduce boredom, loneliness and social isolation such as community events, social board games, and church or support groups.
-These activities encourage seniors to present themselves at their best and can be done at home or in the outside world.
+Our companions will promote social wellness through activities that reduce loneliness, social isolation, and boredom, such as church, support groups, community events, or social board games.
+These activities encourage seniors to present themselves at their best and can be done in the outside world or at home.

-Physical wellness goes beyond exercise: it also includes healthy meal preparation, hydration, skincare, and more.
-Staying active can be done at any level, and our team has tons of fun ideas to keep seniors moving and engaged in their personal care.
+We believe physical wellness goes beyond exercise and includes hydration, skincare, healthy meal preparation, and more.
+Staying active can be done at any level, and our companions have tons of exciting activities to keep seniors moving and engaged in their personal care and physical wellness.

-Ohana Care stands out from other companion care providers because our companions have a focus on supporting our clients and building meaningful relationships.
-From the beginning of the intake process, we always ensure that we are matching your loved one with the most appropriate caregiver.
+At Ohana Care, we stand out from other companion care providers as we have a focus on building meaningful relationships and supporting clients.
+From the intake process through our entire journey together, we always ensure we match you or your loved one with the most appropriate caregiver possible.

-Unlike most companies, Ohana Care companions wear their regular clothes during their hours of companionship.
-This is to provide more discretion to our clients who need extra support out in the community and gives them the ability to dress for the occasion to fit in as much as possible while ensuring their client has a great experience.
+Unlike most companion care providers, Ohana Care’s companions wear their regular clothes during hours of companionship.
+This is to provide more discretion to our clients who need extra community support and allows them to dress for the occasion and fit in while ensuring their client has a wonderful experience.

-We pair you with a licensed health care aide or licensed practitioner nurse based on location, needs, and personal preferences.
+We pair you with licensed health care aides or licensed practitioner nurses based on personal preferences, needs, and location.

 Seniors and older adults often experience the following benefits from companionship:

-To the outside world, it looks like two friends or a senior and their child/grandchild having a good time.
-Since our caregivers and companions don’t wear a uniform, you would probably not be able to identify our staff when out in the community.
+To the outside world, the relationship between a senior and a companion looks like two friends or a senior and their grandchild/child having a good time.
+Due to our companions and caregivers not wearing a uniform, it’s unlikely that you could identify our staff members when in the community.

-To the family, a companion is a partner in caring for their loved one.
-The companion can report to the family when they identify unmet needs or have ideas on how to improve their lives.
+To the family, a companion is a partner who cares for and supports their elderly loved one.
+The companion can report to the family when they identify unmet needs or have additional ideas on improving the senior’s quality of life.

-To the client, a companion is an ally in their goal of keeping their independence, a confidant, a friend they can rely on.
-The companion and the clients can form strong bonds and friendships based on their experiences together and the obstacles they overcome together.
+To the client, a companion is an ally, confidant, and friend they can rely on while keeping their independence.
+The companion and the client can form strong friendships and bonds based on their experiences together and the challenges they overcome with one another.